NDSU Search uses the following systems:

 Office 2007, 2010 (Windows) - click the Microsoft Office Button and choose Prepare > Properties.
 In the Title field, enter the document title.
 Save as usual (or save as PDF, as appropriate).
 See also: Microsoft 2007 help.

 Office 2011 (Mac) - click File > Properties, enter the document title in the Title field.
-Safe as usual (or save as PDF, as appropriate).
+Save as usual (or save as PDF, as appropriate).

 The technique to set the title for PDF files varies depending what PDF generator/program you use.